-ASAM MCD-1 XCP is an established and mature standard since 2003.
+ASAMMCD-1 XCP is an established and mature standard since 2003.
 XCP is used by both OEMs and ECU manufacturers.
 Compliance to ASAM MCD-1 XCP reduces the variety of calibration systems and avoids the need to create specific ECU implementations for specific application tasks.
+Since 2017, XCP got an extension for debugging, which allows to carry out typical debugging use-cases without the need to connect a debugging adapter to the ECU.
 ASAM MCD-1 XCP originates from the predecessor standard ASAM MCD-1 CCP, which is a measurement and calibration protocol specific to the CAN bus.

 Accurate Technologies Inc., CompactDynamics GmbH, Continental Automotive GmbH, CSM GmbH, Daimler AG, dSPACE GmbH, ETAS GmbH, RA Consulting GmbH, Robert Bosch GmbH, Vector Informatik GmbH.